m-9c/sops/docs/controller-skills/runwaymanagement.md

 </figure>

 ### ADC
-ADC is responsible for maintaining a visual separation standard between the active and passive aircraft during their final approach and in the event of a go around.
+ADC is responsible for maintaining a visual separation standard between the active and passive aircraft during their final approach and in the event of a go-around.
 The flight paths of both aircraft must be monitored and speed adjustments provided to arriving aircraft to ensure that in the event of a go around, both aircraft remain clear of each other.

-ADC must provide traffic information to both aircraft where a LAHSO standard has been applied between them.
-Additionally, the active LAHSO aircraft must be explicitely instructed to hold short of the crossing runway.
-Passive aircraft must be informed that the active aircraft will hold short.
+When a LAHSO standard is applied between two aircraft, ADC must provide traffic information to both.
+The active LAHSO aircraft must be explicitly instructed to hold short of the crossing runway, and the passive aircraft must be advised that the active aircraft will do so.

 !!! phraseology
     **ML ADC:** "RXA3866, traffic is a 737 departing on the crossing runway, **hold short runway 27**, **cleared to land runway 34**."